RoxMBaldwin/PostCSS-LostGrid/README.md

 ```
 Now we can go ahead and use the PostCSS processesor in our ```gulp.task```. *It is considered a function, hence the parentheses*

-The way PostCSS works, it requires you to have additional processesors
+The way PostCSS works, it requires you to have additional processors
  * I am using [autoprefixer](https://www.npmjs.com/package/autoprefixer) which is plugin to parse CSS and add vendor prefixes to CSS
   * Autoprefixer supports the unit function (calc()), which will be important when we introduce ```LostGrid```